-Erik Tarloff is the author of the national best-seller Face-Time, and The Man Who Wrote the Book.
+Erik Tarloff is the author of the national best-seller Face-Time, The Man Who Wrote the Book, and All Our Yesterdays.
 The latter was on the recommended summer reading lists of the New York Times Book Review, Long Island Newsday, the St. Louis Post-Dispatch, Salon.com, National Public Radio, and was named one of the memorable books of the year by the New York Times.
-His most recent book is All Our Yesterdays.
+His most recent book is The Woman In Black (March 2019).

 Much of his early work was written for the screen, both large and small.
 His list of credits includes almost one hundred situation comedy scripts, including multiple episodes of M*A*S*H, All in the Family, the Bob Newhart Show, the Jeffersons, Alice, Room 222, Housecalls, My World and Welcome To It, and many others.
 For his television writing, he has been nominated for an Emmy Award, a Writers Guild Award, and an NAACP Image Award.